British Airways Plc, BA

 General

 BA has a dress code which is applied to rebate passengers.
-Please ensure that your attire is appropriate for the cabin of eligibility.

 Special service requests